 - Staff members or students (or their parents/guardians) who must have such information to protect themselves from direct threat to their health or safety.

-Inquiries or concerns by staff members or others regarding communicable diseases or a staff member who is known or believed to have a communicable disease shall be directed to the Superintendent or the school nurse.
+Inquiries or concerns by staff members or others regarding communicable diseases or a staff member who is known or believed to have a communicable disease shall be directed to the site Administrator or the school nurse.

 The District shall follow the "Universal Precautions Standard" set forth in Exhibit GBGCB-E to protect employees who are at risk of being exposed to blood and body fluids in the course of their work.